 LUGGAGE ALLOWANCE ON THE BOAT: Please note that the amount of luggage you can bring on the boat is LIMITED due to small cabin size.
 We recommend travellers use soft sided duffel bags of 40-50 litres in capacity.
 We will accept luggage types onboard, however if you are a single traveller sharing with another traveller, it´s especially important to keep in mind that cabins are small in size and it´s best to pack light.
 Luggage storage facilities are available at the start hotel for anything you don´t need while you are exploring the Galapagos.

-Please note that the electric outlets on this boat are 110v and will have either 2 flat prongs or two pin-like prongs.
-If necessary please bring an adaptor with you for your electric devices, ie, battery chargers.
+Please note that the electric outlets on this boat are 110v and will have 2 flat prongs.
+If necessary, please bring an adaptor with you for your electric devices, ie, battery chargers.

 • Flight info (required) (Printouts of e-tickets may be required at the border)